Cementochronology: Technique

 Different protocols are used depending on the field and the period.
 On present teeth, classical histological methods are often used and require decalcification of the dental tissue and staining protocol for collagen.
 In archaeology where collagen can be poorly preserved, tooth root is embedded in an epoxy resin and dried in a vacuum chamber.
 On human teeth, the crown and the upper third of the root are removed.
 100-μm, non-decalcified cross sections are prepared from the middle third of the root using a Low Speed Saw fitted with a diamond-coated blade.
 The polishing of both faces can be performed to remove cutting marks.
 Each slice is washed and sections are mounted on slides.
 Observations are conducted using an optical microscope at ×400 magnification.
 Segments that showed readable cementum layers are captured with a digital camera and readings are performed on selected segments.

 Critical evaluation

 The destruction of the tooth is the first inconvenient of this technique especially in the fields of archaeology and paleontology where non-invasive techniques are preferred.
 This technic also suffers from the fact that the physiological and structural biological background of cementum is not well elucidated.
 The alternating deposits could be regulated under genetic factors but could be influenced by biomechanical and physiological factors in link with nutrition and/or environment.

 Nonetheless, studies performed on cementum annulation have shown a strong correlation between the deposits the known age-at-death and allow to estimate adult age-at-death with a better precision than classical dental and osseous methods.
 Cementochronology narrow down the age at death estimations in zoology, bioarchaeology and forensic sciences.

-Cementochronology Research Program

-In 2012, bio-archaeologists, forensic anthropologists, and forensic odontologists created the Cementochronology Research Program to provide a platform for researchers interested in the age-at-death estimation through Tooth Cementum Annulation.
-The Cementochronology working group is assembling and distributing experiences from its members in order to promote the study of cementum annulations, to explore cementum related issues and to improve a standardized protocol.